Do I have a claim for constructive dismissal?

 What is constructive dismissal?

 Constructive dismissal is a form of dismissal.
-If you resign from your job because of your employer’s behaviour, for it to be Constructive dismissal you would need to show that your employer committed a serious breach of contract and, as a result, you felt forced to leave.
+If you resign from your job because of your employer's behaviour, in order for it to be Constructive dismissal you would need to show that your employer committed a serious breach of your contract and, as a result, you felt forced to leave.

 Possible examples of constructive dismissal

 The reason for leaving your job must be serious and must be a fundamental breach of your contract.
 Examples include:

 - a serious breach of your contract (for example, not paying you or suddenly demoting you for no reason)